steveloughran/dissident/README.md

 ### Software

+Install Ruby 2.4 on your system.
+This takes a while to build for a Pi, but can be done.

-There's a gemfile set up for ruby dependencies; `bundle install` will handle that
+There's a gemfile set up for ruby dependencies; `bundle install` will handle that.

 ### Getting up and running

 1. Get a Twitter Appliciation API credential set from [Twitter Application Management](https://apps.twitter.com/).
 You need your own so you can do your own thing, not throttle other people's work, exercise your right to modify the code, etc.
 1. Ask for Read, Write and Direct Message permissions, then generate the consumer and access tokens and secrets.
-1. Install Ruby 2.4 on your system.
-This takes a while to build for a Pi, but can be done.
 1. Copy `conf/example-secrets.rb` to `conf/secrets.rb`.
 That is marked as gitignored, so doesn't get checked in unles you try very hard.
 1. Configure `secrets.rb` with your secrets.
 That file is loaded via `eval()` BTW.
 1. Add your user/bot name to the `:myname` entry in `conf/secrets.rb`